The Brief

 After 18 months’ work, R&D came back with a new and improved cone that they claimed was their ‘crunchiest ever’.

-A final round of consumer testing confirmed that the new cone produced the perfect 1—2kHz crunch and was judged to be significantly more premium and taste significantly more intense.
+A final round of consumer testing confirmed that the new cone produced the perfect 1—2kHz crunch and was judged to be significantly more premium and taste significantly more intense as a result.

 Why bother with all of this?
 Consumers indicated that they’d be willing to pay 20p more for the new crunchier cone.